casumo-archive/js-compose/README.md

 ### DeferredArgResolver

-Use this to resolve circular dependencies between services.
+Use this to resolve circular dependencies between services by using the `defer:` prefix.
 Note, circular dependencies are often a sign of bad design, in particular leaking abstraction layers.

 ```js
 return {